About

 — Marcus Aurelius, Meditations 9.5

-It is the ultimate hubris to strive to change the world, but it is the ultimate nobility to make a difference for good in the world.
-I have always been most passionate in this endeavour, in seeking justice, truth, and ultimately understanding why we are here.
-My technical passion thereby lies in leveraging the elegance of mathematics to build computational models to simulate complex physical systems, that I may solve problems that remain out of reach.
+If the ultimate hubris is to strive to change the world, then it is the ultimate nobility to make a difference for good in the world.
+This underscores my passions and endeavours, in seeking justice, finding truth, and ultimately understanding purpose.
+My technical passions and abilities therefore leverage the elegance of mathematics to build computational models to simulate complex physical systems, so that I may solve problems that remain out of reach.

 Experience